All different Minecraft biomes in 1.20

-- Snowy beach – These beaches generate when a snowy biome meets the ocean.
+- Snowy beach – These beaches are generated when a snowy biome meets the ocean.
 Turtles do not spawn on a snowy beach.

 Desert is one of the rarest biomes in Minecraft and visiting one is worthwhile only if you get to a desert village.
-While desert villages contain cats, cows, sheep, and camels (to be added in version 1.20), the majority of the biome is full of barren land and cacti that you can use to make green dye.
+While desert villages contain cats, cows, sheep, and camels, the majority of the biome is full of barren land and cacti that you can use to make green dye.

 Forest is arguably the most common biome in Minecraft with a hefty supply of wood, flowers, mushrooms, and grass.
-They are great to gather resources during the early game but dense forests might hinder your vision and ultimately, the ability to spot hostile mobs.
+They are great for gathering resources during the early game but dense forests might hinder your vision and ultimately, the ability to spot hostile mobs.

 These are the types of forests in Minecraft: